 Mathematics is an inventive, creative way of modeling the order and disorder in God's world.
 God created the world for us to understand, study, and enjoy in countless ways.
 In mathematics, we seek to understand some of these ways as stewards of Creation.
-Students are taught that mathematics is an art; that mathematics and mathematics-related careers are legitimate tasks for Christians; that an understanding of mathematics is necessary for individuals in our technological, scientific, information society; that mathematics has limits in interpreting situations in everyday life, especially in connection with the sciences.
+Students are taught that mathematics is an art, that mathematics and mathematics-related careers are legitimate tasks for Christians, and that an understanding of mathematics has limits in interpreting situations in everyday life.
 We can and will serve God through mathematics.